 7. Eliminate Fruit Flies

 Fruit flies can be a real nuisance in your kitchen!
 Fill a fine-mist spray bottle with rubbing alcohol and use it to spray the fruit flies the next time you see them.
 The alcohol should knock them out long enough for you to sweep them up and toss them outside.
+Here’s another way to get rid of fruit flies if that doesn’t work or you want another way to get rid of them.

 8. Deodorize Smelly Shoes